 Tile Countertops: Everything You Need to Know

-Grout and Size
+Recommended Grout Size and Type

-Sanded: Sanded grout is a cement-based grout where sand is literally added to the mix.
-Sanded grout is most suitable in installations with grout lines wider than 1/8th of an inch, but might require more maintenance than the others.
+Other options include non-sanded grout, which is a cement-based grout used for grout joins 1/8th of an inch or smaller, and sanded grout, another cement-based grout where sand is literally added to the mix.
+Sanded grout is suitable in installations with grout lines wider than 1/8th of an inch, but might require more maintenance than the other options.

 Grout color also makes a difference.
 Darker colors show less dirt and debris while a light grout may highlight imperfections.
 Please note, we do not recommend using dark pigmented grout with white tile due to staining potential.

 To get decades of use out of your beautiful tile countertop, make sure you keep up on regular maintenance–but before your tile installation begins, you’ll want to start with a solid foundation of tile backer board to prevent any moisture that might seep through grout joints from rotting the substructure.

 Once you’ve got the right foundation, maintenance is fairly straightforward as tile countertops are quite easy to clean.
 A daily clean with warm water and mild soap will do the trick.
 Try to avoid cleaners with harsh ingredients, as they may damage your grout, and make sure to wipe up spills and food deposits on grout lines promptly.

 Over time your grout will most likely need to be resealed with grout sealer.
 Repeated sealing will help keep bacteria out and your countertops looking fresh, clean, and lovely for years to come.